jezzsantos/automate/README.md

 # What is Automate?

-1. Why? - Consistency, and Timesaving
+1. Why? - Consistency, and  tim saving
 2. Who? - Tech Leads, Lead Developers, Tech Consultants
 3. How? - Give fellow codebase contributors tools that capture and apply their own coding patterns, naming and structure consistently.
 And evolve as the code changes.